Victorian Challenge and Enrichment Series

 - August 12th (Primary – In-person – Cranbourne)

 - August 19th (Secondary – In-person – Melbourne)

 Designed by Nature Biomimicry Program

 This new STEM-based program engages students in the emerging discipline of biomimicry (design inspired by nature).
 Students will observe the tried and tested biological strategies and patterns of nature and learn how nature can be used for design inspiration, and problem-solving.
-The program is a full-day experience split across two sessions, culminating in a Biomimicry Design Challenge.
+The program is a full-day experience split across two sessions, culminating in a mini Biomimicry Design Challenge.

-The program is led by our Biomimicry Specialist Facilitators, and accompanied by an online resource Pack.
-Students will come away having participated in a Bio-design Challenge and an invaluable perspective for future careers in STEM.
+The program is led by our Biomimicry Specialist Facilitators and accompanied by an online Resource Pack.
+Students will come away having participated in a bio-design challenge and an invaluable perspective for future careers in STEM.

-Year Five to Year Eight
+Year Three to Year Eight

 Session 1: Bio-design Introduction (AM)

 - Learn examples of bio-inspired inventions and come face-to-face with the plants and systems that influenced them

 - Identify the tried and tested biological strategies of nature through guided nature observation